 - Know the importance of verbal communication and the uses of televisions and other devices.

 - Identify different applications of the internet and the fax machine.

-- Understand the misuse of communication devices and why is social media bad.
+- Understand the misuse of communication devices.

 Each concept is explained to class 2 students using descriptions, illustrations, and concept maps.
 After you go

 through a concept, assess your learning by solving the two printable worksheets given at the end of the page.